RagnarokOS/src/bin/coreutils/README.md

 TODO:

-* Figure out why `-D_FORTIFY_SOURCE=2` does not get enabled despite the fact that the Debian-compiled version does use it.
+* Figure out why `-D_FORTIFY_SOURCE=2` does not get enabled for libstdbuf.so despite the fact that the Debian-compiled version does use it.